eisenzopf/qsip_specification/qsip_v1.0.md

   * **`group_id`** (string | null, OPTIONAL): The unique identifier of a target group or chat room.
   * **`call_center_id`** (string | null, OPTIONAL): The unique identifier of a target call center queue or service.
   * **`server_id`** (string | null, OPTIONAL): The unique identifier of the target server, if applicable (e.g., in multi-server federated environments or for messages explicitly to the server itself).
-* **`type`** (string, REQUIRED): The QSIP message type (e.g., "INVITE", "MESSAGE").
+* **`type`** (string, REQUIRED): The QSRP message type (e.g., "INVITE", "MESSAGE").
 See Section 5 for defined types.
 This field is case-sensitive and MUST be one of the registered types.
 * **`session_id`** (string | null, OPTIONAL): A unique identifier for a specific communication session (e.g., a call, a conference).
 This field MUST be present for messages related to an ongoing session (e.g., `INVITE`, `ACCEPT`, `REJECT`, `END`, `SESSION`, `CHANNEL_UPDATE`, `KEY_EXCHANGE`, `MEDIA_UPDATE`).
 For other messages, it MAY be null or omitted.
 * **`payload`** (object, REQUIRED): An object containing data specific to the message type.
 The structure of the payload varies per message type.
 If a message type has no specific data, the payload MUST be an empty object `{}`.